Course code:

 Syllabus:

-- The importance and usefulness of regular physical activity for human health.
+– Importance/benefits of regular physical activity for human health

-- Types of physical activity and their influence on homeostasis in the human body.
+– Types of physical activity and their impact on the human body

-- Prohibited substances and methods that improve the physical performance of the human body: classes (stimulants, anabolic agents, peptide hormones, masking agents) and general principles of their action.
+– Prohibited substances and methods (doping agents) that enhance the physical performance of the human body: Classes (anabolic agents, peptide hormones, beta-2 agonists, hormones and metabolic modulators, diuretics and masking agents, stimulants, etc.) and general principles of action

 Semester papers: